 In Thailand Betharram evangelised the Northern Villages, so the roots go back many years.
-A young Thai candidate will often say that a Betharramite missionary baptised him. and another baptised his parents.
+A young Thai candidate will often say that Betharramite missionary baptised him, another and baptised his parents.
 This also bears fruit in the way in which Betharram alumni Thailand are very attached to our Congregation, and support our mission.